 01 of 05

-Butcher Block Counters: Beautiful and Easy to DIY
+Butcher Block Counters Are a Beautiful, Easy DIY

 Located in one of the most heavily used rooms in the house, kitchen countertops attract plenty of attention.
 So it makes perfect sense that you would want to get this surface right.
 Few countertop materials are as beautiful and long-lasting as natural wood.
 Not only that, wood butcher block counters are one of the least expensive countertop materials you can buy.